CELEBRATING 30 YEARS OF EXCELLENCE

 Genital warts are more common than you might think.

-Due to the stigma attached to them, they can be a source of embarrassment and shame but it’s important to remember that genital warts are a very common STI.
-Genital warts are considered unsightly and can cause pain, itching and discomfort so it can often be very distressing when they appear.
+They can be a source of embarrassment, and even stigma and shame, but it’s important to remember that genital warts are a very common STI.
+Genital warts can be unsightly and can cause pain, itching and discomfort, so it can often be very distressing when they appear.

-Genital warts can appear any where in the private areas of the body, such as on the penis, scrotum, groin, anus, inside or outside the vagina or on the cervix.
+Genital warts can appear any where in the private areas of the body, such as on the penis, scrotum, groin, anus, inside or outside the vagina, vulva or on the cervix.
 The warts may go away, stay the same, or grow in size or number.

 If you find any lumps or bumps it is important to come in to be examined by one of our private doctors.
-If warts are confirmed, we would advise a full STI check to rule out any other STI’s.
+If warts are confirmed, we would advise a full STI check to rule out any other STIs acquired at the same time.

-Treatment options consist of cryotherapy (freezing with liquid nitrogen) as well as treatment with topical agents like creams and ointments.
+Treatment options consist of cryotherapy (freezing with liquid nitrogen) as well as topical treatments with creams and ointments.

-During your private consultation, a doctor will diagnose and initially treat any found genital warts and advise you on any further recommended treatment.
+During your private consultation, a doctor will diagnose and initially treat any confirmed genital warts and advise you on any further recommended treatment.

 What do I do if I think I have genital warts?